 Expanding our infrastructure

 The data volume generated globally will increase tenfold by 2020 compared to 2013, according to a study conducted by US-based IT company EMC.
-That would mean 44 billion gigabytes in the networks a year instead of 4.4 billion.
+That would mean 44 trillion gigabytes in the networks a year instead of 4.4 trillion.
 The amount of digital data being produced in Germany alone is expected to grow from a current 230 billion gigabytes to 1,100 billion.
 Networks need to be continually expanded to be able to handle this volume.

 We have been the largest investor in this area in Germany for years now and will continue to drive network expansion.
 The main objectives of our pan-European integrated network strategy (INS) form the basis for these activities: growth, efficiency and quality.
 We will continue to expand our networks, increase the efficiency of our systems and further strengthen our role as a leader in network quality.
 Our integrated network strategy is in line with the network expansion goals specified by the EU Commission and the German federal government (digital agenda and broadband strategy).